sceckert/IntroDHSpring2021/_week8/homework-for-week8.md

 Complete the [simple walk through of Voyant tools](Voyant-Tools-tutorial.pdf)

 ## Step 2.
-Choose one of the following text analysis tutorial to read
+Choose ONE of the following text analysis tutorial to read

 1. Choose one of the following tutorials;
 - Matthew Lavin,[ "Analyzing Documents with tf-idf"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf) (2019)